 WP 2015-05 Information Characteristics and Errors in Expectations: Experimental Evidence

-ABSTRACT: The behavioral biases documented in psychology are not always robust when tested in economic conditions.
-We design an experiment to test the hypothesis that, in violation of Bayes Rule, some people respond more forcefully to the strength of an information signal than to its weight.
-We provide real incentives to motivate effort, use naturally occurring information, and control for risk attitude.
-We find that the strength-weight bias affects expectations, but that its magnitude is significantly lower than originally reported.
-Controls for non-linear utility further reduce the strength-weight effect.
-Overall our results suggest that incentive compatibility and controls for risk attitude considerably affect inferences on errors in expectations.
+ABSTRACT: We design an experiment to test the hypothesis that, in violation of Bayes’ rule, some people respond more forcefully to the strength of information than to its weight.
+We provide incentives to motivate effort, use naturally occurring information, and control for risk attitude.
+We find that the strength–weight bias affects expectations but that its magnitude is significantly lower than originally reported.
+Controls for nonlinear utility further reduce the bias.
+Our results suggest that incentive compatibility and controls for risk attitude considerably affect inferences on errors in expectations.